atom-morgan/atom-morgan.github.io/blog/2018-07-19-dom-manipulation.md

 ## List of Pokemon

-Now that we can succesfully add a user's input to the DOM, we're going to update the HTML removing the `p` tag in favor of `ul` so that we can have a list of multiple Pokemon instead.
+Now that we can successfully add a user's input to the DOM, we're going to update the HTML removing the `p` tag in favor of `ul` so that we can have a list of multiple Pokemon instead.

 ```html
 <body>